 Install with Docker

 If you prefer using Docker, Bugsink can be easily containerized.
 This method is ideal for testing and deployment across various environments.
 Depending on your setup, you can run Bugsink using Docker CLI, Docker Compose, or even Kubernetes.
+Images are available for both the amd64 and arm64 architectures.

 Below, I’ll cover the basics, but feel free to adapt it to your preferred method.
 This guide assumes you are familiar with Docker and have it installed on your system.

 MySQL vs. SQLite